 The economy—that is to say, the creation and spending of dollars to undertake and accomplish humanly defined goals—is composed of not one, but two, money-creation processes.
 The first (and most commonly understood) process is the U.S. banking system: Banks “create” new dollars when they issue loans.
 This is the engine of American capitalism, and the new dollars sent into circulation by the banking system are specifically (and exclusively) targeted to accomplish goals associated with the generating of personal or corporate financial profits in the market economy.

 The second money-creation process, as our explanation above has made clear, is the process we have been habitually calling “government borrowing.”
 The issuing and auctioning of U.S. Treasury bonds, as we’ve just discovered, is not “borrowing” money at all, but creating it.
 Most important, the dollars generated by this process, which are then spent by the U.S. government, are not spent in the pursuit of personal or corporate financial profits.
 They are spent to pursue the collective goals—and address the collective needs—of society at large.

 The problem we are struggling with today is that while we continue to encourage the first money-creating process—the banking system—to “create” as many dollars as American enterprise and consumers can profitably spend, we have habitually constrained the second money-creating process by labeling it our “national debt” and falsely believing it is encumbering us.
-In doing so, we severely—and unnecessarily—limit and constrain what we undertake to accomplish for the benefit of what could be called our collective “social economy.”
+In doing so, we severely—and unnecessarily—limit and constrain what we undertake to accomplish to meet our collective needs and goals.
 This is a mistake we must now stop making.